 NODE.JS DEVELOPMENT FOR ENTERPRISE WEB APPLICATIONS

-Codding consistency could be implemented through a variety of services including APIs.
+Codding consistency could be implemented through a variety of services, including APIs.
 It helps to facilitate performance and maintenance.
 For example, Node.js developers aren’t troubled with converting between JSON as these objects are easily exposed with the secure and simple REST APIs in Node.js.

 This approach is known for its great horizontal scalability with the capability of adding more hardware.
-As for the vertical scalability, it practices single-threaded attributes thus it is recommended to use the cluster module for multi-core systems.
+As for the vertical scalability, it practices single-threaded attributes; thus, it is recommended to use the cluster module for multi-core systems.

 Node.js web applications are recognized for high speed due to non-blocking manners of processing both input and output requests.
 The fact that the tread could deal with several requests considerably increases the execution speed.
-In the light of Java EE vs Node.js comparison, such approach is the perfect choice for apps that need to handle massive operations.
+In light of the Java EE vs Node.js comparison, such approach is the perfect choice for apps that need to handle massive operations.

-Node.js development is focused on mastering the customized security strategies.
+Node.js development is focused on mastering customized security strategies.
 It is also common to integrate specialized modules with the possibility of some configurations.
-This enables robust and secure development along with the advancing existing approaches.
+This enables robust and secure development along with advancing existing approaches.

 NODE.JS VS JAVA FOR THE ENTERPRISE WEB APPLICATIONS DEVELOPMENT

 From one’s perspective, it might seem complicated to make Node.js vs Java choice.
 However, there is some practical advice on addressing this question.
 It is recommended to break down requirements and expectations according to the business and technical needs of the enterprise web application.
-Choosing the up-to-date technology is as important as the ability to use resources efficiently.
+Choosing up-to-date technology is as important as the ability to use resources efficiently.

 - Both technologies are an efficient solution that was successfully implemented in a number of projects.